denoland/manual/vscode_deno.md

 ## Configuring the extension

-The following sections will detail out how to configure the extension to work best for you and will cover off most of the settings available.
+The following sections will detail out how to configure the extension to work best for you and will cover most of the settings available.

 ### Deno enabling a workspace